 - Dairy – milk, yogurt, cheese, and cream.

 A sixth group – oils and fats – aren’t typically considered a food group, but they provide important nutrients playing a crucial part of a healthy diet.
 Healthy fats and oils, such as omega-3 fatty acids and plant-based oils, give you energy and give the fetus and placenta the building materials to grow.
-The type of fats you want to limit mostly come from red meats and pork.
+The type of fats you want to limit mostly comes from red meats and pork.
 Harmful fats ( like trans fats) are also found in many processed foods.
 Your developing baby needs plenty of protein, especially in the second and third trimesters.

 Vitamins and Minerals